MfN-Berlin/mwAutocompleteExternal/README.md

 2. In Localsettings of your wiki, add a line naming the url of autocomplete.php:

  $sfgAutocompletionURLs['wikipedia'] = 'http://path-to-my/autocomplete.php?source=wikispediacategory&category=mycategory&lang=en&search=<substr>';

+** You'll need to set the "category" and "lang" parameters.
+Make sure to replace spaces with underscores in the category name.
+** To retrieve names from several categories, separate them with a pipe, like so: category=cat1|cat2|cat3 ** A maximum of 500 names can be retrieved.
+This is a limitation of the wikipedia API.

 Done.
 A list of matching page names should appear when you start tiping in the input field.